What University information can I get or give out?

 I am a student.
 What information about me is available to the public or to me?

-The Regents' Policy on Access to Student Records (PDF) is a thorough summary of information available to you and to the public.
+The Regents' Policy on Student Education Records (PDF) is a thorough summary of information available to you and to the public.

 Can I give a candid employment or academic reference without getting sued?